EGON 48V Revolution

 48V alternator

 Converting voltage up is extremely lossy.
 Down, isn’t.
-So we start with 48V at the main charging component.
-Once complex to install, it now isn’t.
-They are the same size and cost no more than a high-output 12V alternator.
-They are available for most vehicles but not all, but already includes Toyota 2,8 & 3.0D4D and 4,5 V8, Isuzu Dmax, Sprinter and dozens more.
-And almost every large truck on the road.
+So we start with 48V as the main charging component.
+They are the same size and cost a little more than a high-output 12V alternator and are available for most vehicles but not all.
+We began with alternators for Toyota 2,8 & 3.0D4D and 4,5 V8, Isuzu Dmax, Sprinter and more.
+There is also a generic alternative that can be fitted to other engines via a Ram Air installation kit.
+So, in reality, 48V alternators can be fitted easily to almost all vehicles, either in tandem with the OE alternator or as a second alternator.

 Wakespeed alternator controller

-The system works with any alternator controller, but Wakespeed is our one of choice.
+Wakespeed is the controller of choice.
 It controls the alternator and presides over its operation.
 For example, it governs current depending on the battery’s needs and the temperature of the alternator.
+It is shipped with a harness and Victron Cerbo GX for control and monitoring.

 48V-12V converters

-Replacing DC-DC chargers, these are solid state, one third the cost of a DC-DC, and extremely reliable.
+These replace DC-DC chargers in normal systems, and are solid state, one third the cost of a DC-DC, and extremely reliable.
 Two are needed if part of the house system still relies on 12V.
-The second can also act as a spare, and this is important because the primary one feeds the car its 12V needs, and also serves to charge the start battery.
-They can handle 100A @12V.
-That’s as big as the biggest 12V DC-DC charger but at around $400.
+The second can also act as a spare, and this is important because the primary one feeds the car/truck its 12/24V needs.
+It also serves to charge the start battery.
+They can handle 100A @12V, 50A @ 24V.
+That’s as big as the biggest 12V DC-DC charger - but for under $400.

 Victron Cerbo GX

 Setting up the system and monitoring battery charge is done using the familiar Victron device which is also linked by Bluetooth to the Victron App - one of the best in the business.
-CanBus connects it, but the only digital part of the system is used for monitoring and settings only.
+CanBus connects it, but is the only digital part of the EGON system.

 48V battery